 Government commitments to net-zero targets, such as the UAE’s 2050 goal, are driving pilot initiatives.
 Despite limited infrastructure, advancements in green hydrogen technology and freight demand are positioning these regions for future market growth in hydrogen-powered rail transport.

-Alstom is strengthening Europe’s leadership in hydrogen-powered rails with its Coradia iLint, expanding its service in Germany in 2024.
+Alstom SA is strengthening Europe’s leadership in hydrogen-powered rails with its Coradia iLint, expanding its service in Germany in 2024.
 The company has also partnered with Repsol in 2024 to supply hydrogen for Spain’s Talgo Vittal One high-speed project.
 Siemens Mobility is focusing on Europe and North America, launching hydrogen trains for Deutsche Bahn’s Mühldorf route in 2025, powered by green electrolysis.

-Stadler Rail is advancing North America’s market with its FLIRT H2 train, set for commercial service in California by 2024.
+Stadler Rail AG is advancing North America’s market with its FLIRT H2 train, set for commercial service in California by 2024.
 The company is also testing in Canada, where 5G-enabled systems are being integrated, with coverage expected to reach 91% by 2028.

 CRRC is leading the hydrogen-powered train market in Asia Pacific, deploying a 100-mph hydrail in 2024 and partnering with China’s USD 125 billion railway expansion.
 The company is also supporting India’s 2025 Jind-Sonipat hydrogen train launch.